Depression After Surgery-Or Am I Going Crazy?

 Conclusion

+Is it normal to feel depressed after surgery?
 Depression after surgery is not uncommon.
-So many things are going on with your bodies after undergoing surgery that it’s surprising that more people don’t experience depression.
+So many things are going on with your body after undergoing surgery that it’s surprising that more people don’t experience depression.

-I hope in reading Depression After Surgery-Or Am I Going Crazy?
-You’ve found some normalcy in your feelings.
+I hope in reading Depression After Surgery: A Common But Treatable Condition, that you’ve found some normalcy in your feelings.

 Have you experienced depression after surgery?
 Comment below with your story or if you have any questions.